 When you’re planting your decoy(s), there’s a rhyme and a reason.
 A method to the madness.

-This goose hunting app allows you to see countless diagrams that dictate where you should set up your decoy(s), where you should be aiming your gun, and where your prey is going to land in accordance with the decoy.
+This goose hunting app allows you to see countless diagrams that dictate where you should set up your decoy(s), where you should be aiming your gun, and where your prey is going to hunting land in accordance with the decoy.

 It gives you the perfect ability to track your shot before you ever squeeze the trigger.